-Fructosamine is used less often compared to HbA1c, mainly because it’s not standardized and is less reliable than an HbA1c test.
-In addition, because there is considerable overlap between the ranges of healthy people and diabetics, it can not be used to screen for diabetes [R].
+Fructosamine is used less often compared to HbA1c, mainly because it’s not standardized and it’s less reliable than an HbA1c test.
+In addition, because there is considerable overlap between the ranges of healthy people and diabetics, it can’t be used to screen for diabetes .

-Your doctor may test fructosamine to see how well you control your blood sugar levels.
-This test is useful to see short-term effects of diet, exercise, or medication, without having to wait a couple of months to test HbA1c.
+If you’re diabetic, your doctor may test fructosamine to see how well you control your blood sugar levels.
+This test is especially useful to monitor short-term effects of changes in diet, exercise, or medication, without having to wait a couple of months to test HbA1c.

-Fructosamine can also be useful in pregnancy when your body is going through week-to-week changes.
-Its shorter life cycle allows you to track your blood glucose levels more closely [R].
+Fructosamine can also be useful in pregnancy when the body is going through week-to-week changes.
+Its shorter life cycle allows you and your doctor to track your blood glucose levels more closely .

-In people with diabetes, fructosamine ranges from 210 – 563 umol/L. In poorly controlled diabetes, levels will be higher.
+In people with diabetes, fructosamine ranges from 210 – 563 umol/L. In poorly controlled diabetes, levels can be higher.

 1) Low Protein Levels

-Fructosamine levels will be low when total blood protein and/or albumin levels are decreased [R].
+Fructosamine levels will be low when total blood protein and/or albumin levels are decreased .

 Protein/albumin levels can decrease due to:

-- Kidney disease (nephrotic syndrome), in which higher than normal amounts of protein are lost via kidneys [R]
+- Kidney disease (nephrotic syndrome), in which higher than normal amounts of protein are lost via the kidneys

-- Hyperthyroidism, where there is increased protein turnover
+- Hyperthyroidism (overactive thyroid), where there is increased protein turnover

 - Inflammation.
 Fructosamine is, much like albumin, a negative acute phase reactant.
 It decreases in those who are experiencing severe illness or injury

 If you are overweight, this test may underestimate the average glucose levels in your blood.

-Blood volume will normally increase in pregnancy [R].
+Blood volume will normally increase in pregnancy .

 While the absolute protein and albumin content stay the same, they become ‘”diluted”.
-That is why pregnant women have lower fructosamine levels [R].
+That is why pregnant women have lower fructosamine levels .

-In 477 women, low fructosamine levels increased the risk of hip fracture by three-fold.
-This likely reflects frailty or malnutrition linked with lower protein levels [R].
+In 477 women, low fructosamine levels were associated with an increased risk of hip fracture.
+This likely reflects frailty or malnutrition linked with lower protein levels .

-In an observational study of 12k people, the ones with low fructosamine but high glucose levels had a higher risk of developing cancer, including prostate, colon, and lung cancer [R].
+In an observational study of 12k people, the ones with low fructosamine but high glucose levels had a higher risk of developing cancer later on, including prostate, colon, and lung cancer .

-In a study of over 11k people, low fructosamine increased the risk of heart disease [R].
+In a study of over 11k people, low fructosamine increased the risk of heart disease over the next two decades .

 In an observational study of 215k people without diabetes, those with low fructosamine levels had an increased risk of death.
-This was partly explained by the effect of smoking and chronic inflammation [R].
+This was partly explained by the effect of smoking and chronic inflammation .

 The main cause of high fructosamine levels is high blood glucose.
 Fructosamine will increase with your blood glucose levels in the previous 2-3 weeks .
-If there is a trend of elevated fructosamine over time that means that you don’t have good control over your blood sugar [R].

 In a study of 6 type 1 diabetic patients, long-term exercise over 8 months helped improve fructosamine and HbA1c levels.
-However, short-term, acute exercise increased both fructosamine and HbA1c [R].
+However, short-term, acute exercise increased both fructosamine and HbA1c .

 Doctors should take exercise into consideration when testing fructosamine.